vikassri/vikassri.github.io/_posts/2020-07-24-nifi-rdbms-to-hbase.md

 ## **Nifi to Hbase connection**

-After Spliting data into rows all we need to do is table where we can insert the data and we can do it by using below processor, It requires script to create table which will check if the table is already there or not if not it will create one.
+After we split data into rows, All we need to do is table where we can insert the data.
+We can do create table by using below processor, It requires script to create table which will check if the table is already there or not if not it will create one.
 We need to keep it at some place on anynode and pass the values in processor

 ```bash
 #/bin/bash